earth-genome/image_service/README.md

 This project establishes a web service for pulling satellite imagery from various providers.
-Links to available services and detailed instructions are given at the primary web app [entry point](http://earthrise-imagery.herokuapp.com).
+Links to available services and detailed instructions are given at the primary Heroku [entry point](http://earthrise-imagery.herokuapp.com).

 There are also several tools available for local image processing:
 * Manual_reprocessing: mosaicking and color correction for image tiles downloaded elsewhere.